deepbas/DEEPAK-website/content/authors/admin/_index.md

 title: Deepak Bastola
 ---

-My name is Deepak Bastola, a name synonymous with a blend of statistical acumen and cosmic curiosity.
-My academic journey, punctuated by a Ph.D. in Applied Statistics and a joint M.S. in Astronomy and Astrophysics, mirrors my relentless pursuit of knowledge.
-This journey has been marked by my fervor for leveraging statistical techniques to comprehend astronomical phenomena and devise insightful data‑driven narratives.
-My  research interests include Bayesian statistics, time series methodology, and statistical computation.
+Deepak Bastola here, someone who is deeply passionate about the interplay between statistics and the mysteries of the cosmos.
+My educational background includes a Ph.D. in Applied Statistics and an M.S. in Astronomy and Astrophysics, both of which have equipped me to delve deeper into my quest for understanding.
+Throughout this academic path, I've been fortunate to employ statistical approaches in an effort to better understand astronomical events and to create meaningful data interpretations.
+My primary research areas are Bayesian statistics, time series methodology, statistical computation, and machine learning.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.